cvmfs/doc-cvmfs/cpt-large-scale.rst

    on its contents, compresses the data, and serves it from the Apache web server.
 Implicitly, this means all data must be _copied_ to and _stored_ on the repository host; at larger scales, this is prohibitively expensive.
-The ``cvmfs_swissknife graft`` tool provides a mechanism to publish files directly if the checksum is known ahead of time.
+The ``cvmfs_swissknife graft`` tool provides a mechanism to publish files directly if the checksum is known ahead of time; see :ref:`sct_grafting`.
     -  For ``ligo.osgstorage.org``, a cronjob *copies* all new data to the repository from a cache, creates the checksum file, and immediately deletes the downloaded file.
 Hence, the LIGO data is copied but not stored.